 In this guide, I'll cover everything you need to turn your Milky Way photo ideas into truly legendary images...

-From Milky Way photo examples to inspire you, a complete Milky Way viewing calendar for 2020 (with the best months of the year you can photograph the Milky Way and how to use the PhotoPills app to plan any Milky Way photo you imagine...
+From lots of Milky Way pictures to inspire you, a complete Milky Way viewing calendar for 2020 (with the best months of the year you can photograph the Milky Way) and how to use the PhotoPills app to plan any Milky Way photo you imagine...